Gary Anders | October 2020

 In late September the federal government announced its intention to scrap the current “one-size fits all” insolvency system from 1 January 2021 and introduce a package of reforms aimed at helping more small businesses in financial distress to survive.

-Chief among them would be a measure allowing the owners of financially distressed but viable small businesses that have less than $1 million in liabilities to retain control and continue trading while they restructure their debts.
+Chief among them was allowing the owners of financially distressed but viable small businesses that have less than $1 million in liabilities to retain control and continue trading while they restructure debts.

 Personal liability not at stake